-You can use the Description field in the Data section of each rendering definition item to provide information about the rendering to users.
-You can enter a description of the output of the component and some example output.
-For components that support caching, include a reminder to set caching options.
-For URL renderings that do not specify a URL and method renderings that do not specify a method, enter a reminder for the user to enter these properties.
+In the Data section of each rendering definition item used with the Page Editor Design Pane, in the Description field, enter a description of the output of the component, potentially including an image demonstrating the location of the placeholder in a layout or sublayout, or the output of a sublayout or rendering.
+For components that support caching, include a reminder to set caching options if you do not apply caching options to the presentation component definition item.
+For cases such as URL renderings that do not specify a URL, and method renderings that do not specify a method, enter a reminder for the user to enter these properties.
 Otherwise, enter the URL or the name of the method.

-Before inserting a rendering definition item, use the Content Editor and the Windows file system Explorer to create Sitecore folders and file system directories to contain the definition item and the file that the definition item will reference.
+Before creating a rendering definition item, if necessary, use the Content Editor and Windows file system Explorer to create Sitecore folders and file system directories to contain the definition item and the file the definition item will reference.